Australian Western

 The term "meat pie Western" is a play on the term Spaghetti Western, used for Italian-made Westerns.
 Since Westerns are a genre associated with the United States, the food qualifiers indicate the origin of other cultures that play with the characteristics of the genre.
-Historically some Australian westerns were made specifically with the influence of US westerns in mind.
+Historically some Australian Westerns were made specifically with the influence of American Westerns in mind.
 The Ealing Westerns, made in Australia, are particular examples of this, though they depict Australian history.

 One connection has been the parallel between the two native people, and their treatment by settlers and the white colonial people.
-In the case of Australia, Aboriginal Australians, and in the US, the Native Americans.
-Cattle ranches and vast tracks of land are both similar themes, being borrowed from US westerns and used in Australia, in particular the movie The Overlanders (1946).
+In the case of Australia, Indigenous Australians, and in the US, Native Americans.
+Cattle ranches and vast tracts of land are both similar themes, being borrowed from US Westerns and used in Australia, in particular the movie The Overlanders (1946).